rafelafrance/traiter_vertnet/README.md

 Notice that there are no tokens for any of the spaces, any of the words in "The specimen is a", or the final `,` comma.
 We have removed the "noise".
 This turns out to be very helpful with simplifying the parsers.

-#### 2. (Optional) Replace sequences of tokens to simplify the token stream.
+### 2. (Optional) Replace sequences of tokens to simplify the token stream.
 Repeat this step as many times as needed.

 Replace tokens with other tokens.
-Use a DSL to capture sets of tokens that may be combined into a single token.
+Use a Domain Specific Language (DSL) to capture sets of tokens that may be combined into a single token.
 This simplification step is often repeated so simplifications may be built up step-wise.

 ```python
 grouper('color_set', ' color and color ')